jbritain/jbritain.github.io/pages/quotes.md

 Here are some of the best quotes from a Discord server I have with my friends.

-> Lurpak is the Satan's spread.
+> Lurpak is the Satan's spread

 > Hold on, hold on, that taxi says penis!

-> You can't kettle the milk.
+> You can't kettle the milk

-> I thought brexit was a company that made lego.
+> I thought brexit was a company that made lego

-> 100% Pure-Bred Cap.
+> 100% Pure-Bred Cap

-> He better do the viagra.
+> He better do the viagra

-> I want to oscillate with those children.
+> I want to oscillate with those children

 > It's useful...but I hate it.

-> Yes but I am a raging racist who made a ligma joke out of a cathedral.
+> Yes but I am a raging racist who made a ligma joke out of a cathedral

-> I don't want to accidentally commit a war crime.
+> I don't want to accidentally commit a war crime

-> That's like saying Bill Cosby isn't that bad because Ted Bundy existed.
+> That's like saying Bill Cosby isn't that bad because Ted Bundy existed

-> drink the luminous skin of the piss jar.
+> drink the luminous skin of the piss jar

-> I do not have a problem with blowing up a church.
+> I do not have a problem with blowing up a church

 > Wasn't time invented in Norway?

-> It's like tetris but I'm winning.
+> It's like tetris but I'm winning

-> I may have butchered the bag but I'm not being a scapegoat for spilled muesili.
+> I may have butchered the bag but I'm not being a scapegoat for spilled muesili

-> I hope you shit out a cactus.
+> I hope you shit out a cactus

-> Fat fucking otter stealing the women.
+> Fat fucking otter stealing the women

 > How do you unsieve flour?

-> Euthanasia, the thinking man’s care home.
+> Euthanasia, the thinking man’s care home

-> Oh, pissing bees.
+> Oh, pissing bees

-> Didn’t like the drip rooster, didn't like the funny image.
+> Didn’t like the drip rooster, didn't like the funny image

 > You know what I would rather do than revise, pull out every fucking hair with the power of my door and a long piece of string.

 > Wait, bananas aren't dairy?

-> Simply un-squish the face.
+> Simply un-squish the face

 > Sneezing has nothing to do with the nose.
 > If I'm wrong, I'll kill myself.

-> We telling man how to unbake cake.
+> We telling man how to unbake cake

 > I like my women how I like my pets: alive